-This right under Article 1254 of the Civil Code cannot be expressly excluded, varied or supplemented by the terms of a licence.
+This right under Article 1254 of the Civil Code cannot be expressly excluded, varied or supplemented by the terms of a licence, since it is guaranteed by law.
 A waiver of this right is null and void.

 Licensee indemnity

 19. Is it usual for a licensor to seek an indemnity from a licensee in a licence of IP rights in your jurisdiction?